actualizado

 Hilo is 20 minutes away and is great for night life, shopping, surfing (more advanced).

-Ha'ena (shipmans) beach is a 10 minutes drive, followed by 90 minute hike.
+Ha'ena (shipmans) beach is a 10 minutes drive, followed by a 90 minute hike.
 It's a fairly secluded beautiful black sand beach and honu (sea turtle) sanctuary.
 You have a good chance of seeing the majestic creature anytime you make the hike.

-We are not selling produce from this homestead to the public, so we can't provide any paid volunteer positions or reimbursements for travel.
+We are not profiting from produce sold from this farmstead, so we can't provide any paid volunteer positions, or reimbursements for travel.

 * Property rules *